nihilismus/bob-infinality-bundle/README.md

   root@darkstar:~:/tmp# git clone https://github.com/nihilismus/bob-infinality-bundle
   ```

-2. Build, remove and install packages following this order: first `source/l/freetype`, then
+2. Download the sources using `bob-sources.sh`.

-    `source/x/fontconfig` and finally `source/l/cairo` or just execute as root `install.sh`.
+3. Build and install the packages using `install.sh`.

 ## Notes